mxcl/PromiseKit/Documentation/Troubleshooting.md

 functions*.
 Doing this with Xcode is easy (option click or command click).
 All PromiseKit functions are documented and provide examples.

+## Context type for closure argument expects 1 argument, which cannot be implicitly ignored

+You have a `then` you want a `done`.

 ## Other Issues

 ### `Pending Promise Deallocated!`